Have you noticed a drop in your engagement metrics? Experiencing a prolonged sales slump?

 Your business story is complex, and you need a simpler way to tell it

 Customers want more content from you

-Unlike the B2C space, B2B can quickly become complex and overwhelming.
+Unlike the B2C space, B2B can quickly become complex and overwhelming for buyers searching for specific information.
 For companies that target multiple industries and serve numerous types of buyers—all with unique needs—telling your brand story is difficult.
 And ensuring that story differentiates you from competitors?
 Even harder.

 So how can you improve your storytelling to ensure it resonates with your buyers?

-For one of our clients—U.S. Borax, a subsidiary of Rio Tinto—telling a better story meant helping customers understand how the company’s products play an essential role in modern life.
+For one of our clients—U.S. Borax, a Rio Tinto company—telling a better story meant helping customers understand how the company’s products play an essential role in modern life.
 We helped them pair this new storytelling approach with a full site redesign, which provided a better structure for communicating their message.

 Developing a better story and building a better site included: